 But the bottom line is even if you need to go through any stage of your labour alone, you are powerful enough and capable to handle it.
 But that doesn’t mean that it’s ok.

-Besides that, I am of course so grateful that Laith and I were healthy after birth when there were times that it didn’t seem to be going that way considering Laith’s heart rate and the short discussion about having an emergency c-section.
-In terms of the diabetes, Laith’s glucose levels were stable and so were mine.
+Besides that, I am of course so grateful that baby and I were healthy after birth when there were times that it didn’t seem to be going that way considering baby L’s heart rate and the short discussion about having an emergency c-section.
+In terms of the diabetes, L’s glucose levels were stable and so were mine.
 We have the loveliest little baby who’s asleep in my arms as I type this.

 Tune back in for another blog post about the “fourth trimester” because it is, by far, the hardest one.